 Virtualization allows running multiple virtual computers (virtual machines) on a single physical computer.
 Simply put, as an example, virtualization will allow you to test various operating systems before you decide which one to use.
 Theoretically, if your physical machine has enough resources (CPU, RAM, Disk Space, etc.), you can test them all at once by creating a dedicated virtual machine for each OS.

-For basic "Desktop" usage, you can install Oracle VirtualBox, but I would not recommend it, as I consider it a bad piece of software.
-As an alternative, you can try a KVM/QEMU (libvirt) combo, something much more native to Linux in general, but also a bit more complicated and not so out-of-the-box.
-Libvirt virtualization itself would require a lot more reading to get hold of, but if you would like to give it a try, check out our article on the subject on the link button below:
+For basic “Desktop” usage, you can install Oracle VirtualBox, but I would not recommend it, as I consider it a bad piece of software.
+Alternatively, you can try a KVM/QEMU (libvirt) combo, something much more native to Linux but also a bit more complicated and not so out-of-the-box.
+Libvirt virtualization itself would require a lot more reading to get hold of, but if you would like to give it a try, check out our article on the subject:

 Backup

-While not mandatory, I would definitely recommend doing a backup of at least your most essential data.
-If nothing else, at least take a USB flash drive and copy your essential data on it at regular intervals (schedule).
-For anything more "robust," there are countless services on Linux that will allow you to do regular backups of your data, from specific files and directories to whole disks.
+While not mandatory, I would definitely recommend backing up at least your most essential data.
+If nothing else, take a USB flash drive and copy your essential data on it at regular intervals (schedule).
+For something more “robust,” there are countless services on Linux that will allow you to do regular backups of your data, from specific files and directories to whole disks.

 To start with, I would recommend utilizing Google Drive.
-You will get 15GB of space (although shared with other Google services) for free, and you will be able to access it from anywhere.
+You will get 15GB of space (although shared with other Google services) for free, and you can access it from anywhere.
 We have a great article on how to backup essential data to Google Drive, so please feel free to check it out: